techservicesillinois/terraform-aws-rds/README.md

 # Maintenance window is expressed in UTC.
 Must not overlap with backup window.
 maintenance_window = "Sun:04:00-Sun:07:00"

-# When set to "true", deleting the database instance using the API or
+# When set to `true`, deleting the database instance using the API or
 # Terraform is prohibited.
 In order to delete the database (and snapshots),
-# this setting must be changed to "false", either using Terraform
+# this setting must be changed to false, either using Terraform
 # or the AWS console.
 deletion_protection = true